 It’s likely you already have a vision in mind when you think of your blog.
 Once you’ve launched Website Creator, the first step in creating your new site is choosing an “inspiration,” or theme.
 Themes control the entire look of your blog, and there are many to choose from – over 200, to be exact, all broken down into simple categories to make things a little easier for you.

 Can’t find something you like?
 No worries.
-You can also choose from WordPress’ extensive library of thousands of options.
+You can also choose from WordPress’ extensive library of themes with thousands of options.

 Adding Navigation Menus